 supabase-enterprise-rbac

 Implement custom role-based access control via JWT claims in Supabase: app_metadata.role, RLS policies with auth.jwt() role extraction, organization-scoped access, and API key scoping.
 Use when implementing role-based permissions, configuring organization-level access, building admin/member/viewer hierarchies, or scoping API keys per role.
-Trigger: "supabase RBAC", "supabase roles", "supabase permissions", "supabase JWT claims", "supabase organization access", "supabase custom roles", "supabase app_metadata".
+Trigger with "supabase RBAC", "supabase roles", "supabase permissions", "supabase JWT claims", "supabase organization access", "supabase custom roles", "supabase app_metadata".

 Allowed Tools